Bartroz/WSB_centered_picture_project/README.md

 And below I put a quick installation quide:

-1.Download all
+1.Download all files form repo
-2.Open this in Vs code
+2.Open this in VS code
-3.Open terminal
+3.Open terminal in Vs
 4.Write 'npm init' and press enter
 5.After that should appear folder named 'dist'
 6.Put file 'index.html' to this folder